-- (3) The reference to "services" in section 5.1 of the Instrument means all services that may be offered to a person or company and includes all services relating to order entry, trading, execution, routing, data and includes co-location. - (4) Marketplaces that send indications of interest to a selected smart order router or other system should send the information to other smart order routers or systems to meet the fair access requirements of the Instrument. - (5) Marketplaces are responsible for ensuring that the fees they set are in compliance with section 5.1 of the Instrument.
-In assessing whether its fees unreasonably condition or limit access to its services, a marketplace should consider a number of factors, including - (a) the value of the security traded, - (b) the amount of the fee relative to the value of the security traded, - (c) the amount of fees charged by other marketplaces to execute trades in the market, - (d) with respect to market data fees, the amount of market data fees charged relative to the market share of the marketplace, and, - (e) with respect to order-execution terms, including fees, whether the outcome of their application is consistent with the policy goals of order protection.
+- (3) The reference to "services" in section 5.1 of the Instrument means all services that may be offered to a person or company and includes all services relating to order entry, trading, execution, routing and data. - (4) Marketplaces that send indications of interest to a selected smart order router should consider the extent to which such information should be sent to other smart order routers to meet the fair access requirements of the Instrument.

+- (5) Marketplaces are responsible for ensuring that the fees they set are in compliance with section 5.1 of the Instrument.

+In assessing whether its fees unreasonably condition or limit access to its services, a marketplace should consider a number of factors, including - (a) the value of the security traded, - (b) the amount of the fee relative to the value of the security traded, - (c) the amount of fees charged by other marketplaces to execute trades in the market, - (d) with respect to market data fees, the amount of market data fees charged relative to the market share of the marketplace, and, - (e) with respect to order -execution terms, including fees, whether the outcome of their application is consistent with the policy goals of order protection.